ogdenpm/tool-src/doc/Tools.md

 The optional patch file has contains lines which are interpreted int one of two modes, PATCH and APPEND, with PATCH being the initial mode

-Unless part of a string, blanks are ignored and other than as part of $START, a punctuation symbol ends line processing
+Numbers are all treated as hex and unless part of a string, blanks are ignored and punctuation ends a line, except for $ when used in $START or $number.

 In PATCH mode each line starts with a patch address followed by any number of patch data values.
+The patch address is a 16 bit value and can be entered as a number, $number or $START, see below.
 In APPEND mode, only patch data values are supported; the patch address is implicit

 Any number of meta token assignments (see below) can be interspersed between patch values